 Related: This hat is a popular choice among fishing enthusiasts, and if you’re one of them, we would also like to recommend this Okeechobee Fats Tackle Bag to you.
 Durable and lightweight, this bag may seem to be on the small side, but it has lots of storage space for you to place your fishing gear in.

 LETHMIK Camouflage Hat

-Specific Features: Poly/Cotton blend, quick-dry material with UPF 50+ rating, easily foldable for packing; hasp brim
+Specific features: Poly/cotton blend, quick-dry material with UPF 50+ rating, easily foldable for packing, hasp brim, adjustable chinstrap

 While not waterproof, the fabric has a high enough concentration of synthetic fibers that it should dry fairly quickly after being exposed to water, and can hold its shape after being shoved in your back pocket.

 The DMF print around the hat stands for Dance, Music, Fishing, according to the manufacturer.
-They say that these are some of the most choiceful experiences in life, and that their goal is to sell gear that compliments that joy.
+They say that these are some of the most diverse experiences in life and that their goal is to sell gear that compliments that joy.

-KBETHOS Go-To Boonie is a great basic go-to boonie.
+The KBETHOS Bucket Hat is a great basic go-to boonie.
 The brim is a little narrow, about 2.5 inches, and the fabric is a bit stiffer without actually being reinforced.
-That makes it look a bit like a bucket hat, because the brim tends to stick straight out from the head rather than flopping down and possibly getting your eyes.
+That makes it look a bit like a bucket hat because the brim tends to stick straight out from the head rather than flopping down and possibly getting your eyes.

 The only real con to this option is that the fabric is not UPF rated, so while it’d be great size-wise for backpacking, maybe only take it on trips where you expect to be at least partially shielded from the sun by the terrain.